return to main page

 that you and I get for Social Security, etc. (COLAs).

-inflation hoops.
-In other words, where the Postal Service has
+Where the Postal Service has

 return to main page